FLARE: Fast Low-rank Attention Routing Engine: Field-prediction on million-point geometries

 \section{Field-prediction on million-point geometries}

+\paragraph{Experimental setup.} We train FLARE on the DrivAerML dataset \citep{ashton2024drivaerml} using meshes subsampled to contain $N=10^6$ points per geometry.
+All experiments are run on a single Nvidia H100 80GB GPU with batch size $1$.
+Unless otherwise stated, models use feature dimension $C=64$ and $H=8$ attention heads.
+We vary the number of latent tokens $M\in\{128,512,1024,2048\}$ and the number of FLARE blocks $B$ (as reported in \autoref{fig:scale_dml}).

-All FLARE models in this study are trained in mixed precision to take advantage of the flash attention algorithm.
+\paragraph{Training details.} All FLARE models in this study are trained in mixed precision to take advantage of fused SDPA backends (e.g., FlashAttention-style kernels).
 We train for 500 epochs with the OneCycleLR scheduler \citep{smith2019super} where the first $5\%$ of epochs are spent warming up to a learning rate of $5\cdot10^{-4}$ followed by cosine decay.
+No hidden sparsity, memory offloading, or distributed training is used.